iDigBio/idb-portal/README.md

 ## Stand-alone Map module Use

+The specimen map used in the portal search page is available freely for public use as a stand-alone map module in JavaScript.

 Embedding the specimen map in a website is easy.
 The following is an example HTML code for simply adding the map to a web page.

 The following code assumes you know basic HTML structure and how to use the JavaScript library jQuery.